-This award winning contender is a tent that lives up to its marketing claims.
-It is fast and relatively easy to pitch, and the dark room feature lets you sleep in, and keeps you cool in the heat.
+This award-winning contender is a tent that lives up to its marketing claims.
+It is fast and relatively easy to pitch, and the darkroom feature lets you sleep in, and keeps you cooler in the heat.

 That said, sleeping six without using this extra "front porch" would be pretty tight If they're all adults.
-But in milder temperatures, sleeping on the front porch gives the effect of sleeping out under the stars — but keeps biting insects from ruining your peaceful slumber.
+Milder temperatures, sleeping on the front porch gives the effect of sleeping out under the stars — but keeps biting insects from ruining your peaceful slumber.

 The Carlsbad, which shares its name with a beach town in Southern California, is clearly designed for mellower climates, with the focus on sun protection and ventilation.
 It surprised us, however, with how well the partial fly design protected it from rain.
 The over-the-top pole pushes the fly out over the windows, creating an awning that shields it from rain, and the entryway, while not a proper vestibule, provided some shelter from the storm while entering the tent.